CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 3. Select your name and click **Continue**

 Your trainee profile is used to:
-- **Personalize recommendations**: Filter courses appropriate for your training level
+- **Personalize content**: Filter playlists appropriate for your training level
 - **Track your progress**: Link practice attempts and exam results to your profile
+- **Resume where you left off**: Each playlist remembers your position
 - **Pre-fill exam details**: Your name appears automatically when taking exams

 Your name and training level appear in the app header.
 To change your profile, go to **Settings** > **Trainee Profile** > **Change**.

 > **Note**: If your name doesn't appear in the registry, contact your training coordinator to be added.

-### Manual Library Setup

-If you're not using a department folder, or want to use a different library:

-1. Enter the path to your DICOM library folder in the text field
-2. Click "Scan Library"
-3. Your courses and cases will be detected automatically

 ### Personal Library (Optional)